IBM/knative-routing-tutorial/README.md

 The configuration of the service is called a **revision**.
 This revision is given the name `helloworld-go-simple-response`.

-You must edit the helloworld1.yaml file to replace `<REGISTRY>` and `<NAMESPACE>` with the same values as you did when you pushed the image.
+You must edit the helloworld1.yaml file to replace `<REGISTRY>` and `<NAMESPACE>` with the same values as you used when you pushed the image.
 After you do that, apply the helloworld1.yaml file to your cluster.

 ```